fastapi/fastapi/docs/en/docs/tutorial/static-files.md

 The `name="static"` gives it a name that can be used internally by **FastAPI**.

-All these parameters can be different than "`static`", adjust them with the needs and specific details of your own application.
+All these parameters can be different from "`static`", adjust them with the needs and specific details of your own application.

 ## More info